Greek tax man targets business, Chili Peppers concert

 ATHENS The Greek government's quest to clamp down on tax evaders has netted tens of millions of euros, it said on Thursday, as tax inspectors head to island resorts and rock concerts to fine wrongdoers and seize assets.

-Unauthorized sellers of paraphernalia such as hats, light sticks and flags at a concert by U.S. rock group Red Hot Chili Peppers in Athens were fined up to 5,000 euros ($6,300) each, according to one of three government press releases on tax evasion issued on Thursday.
+Unauthorised sellers of paraphernalia such as hats, light sticks and flags at a concert by U.S. rock group Red Hot Chili Peppers in Athens were fined up to 5,000 euros (3,950 pounds) each, according to one of three government press releases on tax evasion issued on Thursday.

 "There will be no more tolerance for tax evasion," Finance Minister Yannis Stournaras said in another release, saying authorities had seized deposits, houses and luxurious cars owned by tax evaders.